pnp/pnpassessment/README.md

 The assessment tool can be used on MacOS and Linux except the PowerBI report generation as the PowerBI client only is available for Windows.
 After copying the needed binary from the [releases](https://github.com/pnp/pnpscanning/releases) folder you need to mark the binary as executable via `sudo chmod +x microsoft365-assessment`.
 Once that's done you can use the assessment tool, the assessment tool binary itself contains all the needed depencies (including the .NET 6 runtime).

 If you later on want to generate a PowerBI report for an assessment ran on Linux of MacOS, you then can copy the scan output folder (guid = scan id, located in the folder containing the binary) to the folder on a Windows machine where you've put the Windows version of the assessment tool.
-When you then use `microsoft365-assessment.exe report --id <scan id>` the report will be generated and opened in PowerBI.
+When you then use `microsoft365-assessment.exe report --id <assessment id>` the report will be generated and opened in Power BI Desktop.

 ### Running on a GCC, GCC High, DoD or China tenant / running the assessment tool on a port different from 25025